-I loved this commission.
+I absolutely loved this commission.
 On paper it was potentially full of complications.
 Portraits of 2 brothers – one of 15, one of 9.
 The 15 year old is very much a young man, tall and long-limbed and rather camera shy.
 The 8 year old – a chorister at Salisbury cathedral – is a young boy, full of life and confidence, and angelic.
 Two very different sitters.
-How to create two portraits that can work alongside taking the very different scales into account?
+How to create two portraits that can work alongside each other, taking the very different scales into account?
 Particularly when the poses that I ended up choosing only served to emphasise the differences.

 A portrait sitting is a very organic process and you never know how it is going to work out.
 I always ask my clients to email me a paragraph to describe the sitter/sitters which give me an insight into the personalities involved and therefore a head start.
 But quite often when they turn up for the sitting it is the first time we have met.
 So the pressure is on to find a pose/expression that captures the pose in a rather short period of time.